open-telemetry/opentelemetry-collector-contrib/exporter/lokiexporter/README.md

 - `logfmt`: Write logs as [logfmt](https://brandur.org/logfmt) lines.
 - `json`: Write logs as JSON objects.
 It is the default format if no hint is present.
+- `raw`: Write the body of the log message as string representation.

 ## Severity